aasensio/hazel2/docs/started/inversion.rst

-The only difference with respect to the serial mode is that you need to pass the rank of each worker during the instantiation of the ``Model`` because the master and the slave will need to do different things with the model.
+The only difference with respect to the serial mode is that you need to pass the rank of each worker during the instantiation of the ``Model`` because the master and the agent will need to do different things with the model.
 Then just run it with ``mpiexec``, defining the number of nodes used in this work:

 ::